-In this explainer, we will learn how to identify the parts of a circle, such as the radius, chord, and diameter, and use their properties to solve problems.
+In this explainer, we will learn how to use the properties of a circle and its parts in order to solve problems.

 We can start by defining what a circle is.

 A circle is a shape consisting of all points in a plane that are an equal distance from a given point, the center.

 We recap the key terminology about different parts of a circle.